Battle of Corregidor (1945): Seizure of Malinta Hill

 At the same time the 503rd paratroopers touched down at 'Topside', the first wave of 3rd Battalion under Lt.
 Col. Edward M. Postlethwait of the 24th Infantry Division's 34th Infantry Regiment (under Col. Aubrey S. "Red" Newman) waded ashore and established a beachhead at San Jose Point on the eastern end of Corregidor named 'Black Beach'.
 The succeeding waves of troops took the brunt of the hastily organized Japanese defense, and several landing craft and infantrymen became victims of landmines.
 The battalion pushed inland against sporadic resistance, mostly from groups coming out of the subterranean passages of the island to waylay the advancing American troops.

-Two 3rd Battalion units—K and L Companies under Captains Frank Centanni and Lewis F. Stearns, respectively—managed to secure the road and both northern and southern entrances to Malinta Hill, while Capt.
+Two 3rd Battalion units—K and L Companies under Captains Frank Centanni and Lewis F. Stearns, respectively—managed to secure the road and northern and southern entrances to Malinta Hill, while Capt.
 Gilbert Heaberlin's A Company stationed itself near the waterline.
 I Company—under 1st Lt.
 Paul Cain—occupied the North Dock and guarded the harbor.
 They intended to keep the Japanese troops inside the tunnel as other units moved inland, accompanied by tanks and flamethrowers; weapons that devastated pillboxes and tunnels in the surrounding areas held by the Japanese.
 For eight straight days until 23 February, these units staved off successive banzai charges, mortar attacks, and a suicide squad of soldiers with explosives strapped to their bodies; they killed over 300 Japanese.

 On 21 February at 21:30 near Malinta Hill, a few dozen Japanese survivors were killed attacking US positions following a large explosion.
 Two nights later, a similar attack happened.
 Subsequently, American engineers poured and ignited large quantities of gasoline down the tunnels.
 The lack of Japanese activity afterwards implied that the Japanese garrison had been wiped out.

-There were no more organized Japanese attacks for the rest of the campaign.
-Only isolated pockets of resistance continued to fight on until 26 February, when Corregidor was declared secured.
+For the rest of the campaign, there were no more organized Japanese attacks.
+Only isolated pockets of resistance continued to fight until 26 February, when Corregidor was declared secured.

 Aftermath

 Large numbers of Japanese troops drowned while attempting to swim away from the Rock.
 Many of them, estimated in the thousands, sealed themselves in the numerous subterranean passages of the island.
 In compliance with the philosophy of Bushidō, the defenders, hiding in caves and tunnels like the ones at Malinta Hill, preferred to commit suicide rather than surrender.
 Corregidor reverberated with many underground explosions for days afterward.

 There were very few Japanese soldiers captured.
-An M4 Sherman tank fired a shell into a sealed tunnel suspected of harboring Japanese soldiers but which instead contained tons of stored ammunition.
+An M4 Sherman tank fired a shell into a sealed tunnel suspected of harboring Japanese soldiers, but which instead contained tons of stored ammunition.
 The subsequent explosion threw the 30 ST tank several dozen feet, killing its crew and 48 US soldiers nearby, and wounded more than 100 others in the immediate area.